Looking for a Drug Offenses Attorney?

 This is why you need a skilled Atlanta drug offense attorney to work for you.
 The Law Office of Ahmad R. Crews is determined to support you when you have been accused of this serious offense.

-Drug Schedules and Penalties
+What to Know About Drug Schedules and Penalties

 Have you ever thought about the legal consequences of controlled substances in Georgia?
 Drug offenses come with serious penalties, and it’s important to know how these substances are categorized.
 Georgia’s drug laws divide controlled substances into different schedules based on their potential for abuse and medical use.
+Here is an overview of drug scheduling in Georgia:

 Schedule I: